julian-perge/LC_OpenMonitors/OpenMonitors/README.md

 `3`: CAMERA INSIDE SHIP

-- This slot is not a possible choice for the new monitors, mostly because I'd rather not modify more than is necessary.
+- This slot is not a possible choice for the new monitors, because it's the camera inside the ship, which I'd rather not touch for now.
 - If you set a monitor to use slot 3, that monitor will revert back to it's default slot position.

-`4`: UNUSED
+`4`: LIFE SUPPORT

 `5`: LOOT